 Sarah J. Butson is one of the Online Forum Editors and a third-year student at Northeastern University School of Law with a concentration in Labor and Employment law.
 She is also passionate about the evolving world of animal law and finding creative ways to break down the standard legal framework that considers animals as property or devoid of basic rights.
 She has co-oped at Minuteman Health, Inc., the Massachusetts Department of Labor Relations, Morgan Lewis and Bockius, and served as a legal intern in the Business Litigation Session of the Massachusetts Superior Court.

-Elena J. Despotopulos will be a third-year student at Northeastern University School of Law with a concentration in Business and Commercial law.
+Elena J. Despotopulos is a third-year student at Northeastern University School of Law with a concentration in Business and Commercial law.
 She also has a personal passion for disability rights and justice.
-She will be the Forum Editor for the upcoming 2018-2019 year on the Fall/Spring rotation and will be the 2018-2019 Chair of Women’s Law Caucus for the Fall/Spring rotation.
-She has previously served as a legal intern for Judge Lu in Middlesex Superior Court and is currently on co-op with the Massachusetts Securities Division.
+She is the Forum Editor for the 2018-2019 year on the Fall/Spring rotation and is the 2018-2019 Chair of Women’s Law Caucus for the Fall/Spring rotation.
+She has previously served as a legal intern for Judge Lu in Middlesex Superior Court and the Massachusetts Securities Division.
+Elena is currently on co-op at UMass Medical School’s Commonwealth Medicine with the Strategic Growth and Business Development team.

 Angelika Romero is a third-year law student at Northeastern University School of Law.
 She has interned at the Massachusetts Attorney General’s Office and at the U.S. District Court for the District of Massachusetts.
 She is interested in the intersection between employment and international law, as well as, business immigration law.